guowenbin90/ClinicalData/README.md

 The Observational Medical Outcomes Partnership ([OMOP](https://www.ohdsi.org/data-standardization/#:~:text=The%20Observational%20Medical%20Outcomes%20Partnership,that%20can%20produce%20reliable%20evidence.))
 Common Data Model (CDM) is an open community data standard, designed to standardize the structure and content of observational data and to enable efficient analyses that can produce reliable evidence.

+i2b2 is an open-source clinical data warehousing and analytics research platform, which enables sharing, integration, standardization, and analysis of heterogenous data from healthcare and research.

 ## ICD-coding

 Hierarchical condition category (HCC) coding helps communicate **patient complexity** and paint a picture of the whole patient.
 In addition to helping predict health care resource utilization, RAF scores are used to risk adjust quality and cost metrics.
 By accounting for differences in **patient complexity, quality and cost performance** can be more appropriately measured.